How do I set up support

 - a combination of difficulties e.g. dyspraxia and mental health issues

-Some people who have a combination of disabilities may be given Mentoring AND Study Skills Tuition.
+Some people who have a combination of disabilities may be given Specialist one-to-one Study Skills and Strategy Support and Specialist Mentor Support.

 Pauline provides mentoring at Diverse Learners alongside Michelle and Kerry.